 The MEAL team is responsible for planning and conducting data analysis to allow for a strong shared interpretation of results with the program team.
-The program team and M&E team should interpret results together for the best understanding of project performance.
-When partnering, IRC must involve local actors in interpreting results.
-They have valuable knowledge that will support a better understanding of results.
-In the context of an emergency response, the MEAL team works with the broader response team.
-The key steps are:
+The program team and MEAL team, along with project partners provide the contextual knowledge while the MEAL team provides the analysis and visualization skills to support them.
+When partnering, IRC must involve local actors in data review and interpretation.
+In the context of an emergency response, the MEAL team works with the broader response team.4 The key steps are:

 - Lead a discussion with the program team, and partners, where relevant, to agree on a detailed analysis plan based on the IRC IST/donor guidelines and the work already completed in Practice 1.5.
-The MEAL team must ensure that it fully understands what the program team would like to know and learn from the analysis, as well as how this knowledge could lead to decisions to improve project quality and performance.
-Once the MEAL team knows these key issues and questions, it can focus on the specific analyses and disaggregation that will best inform the program team and lead to a better, more tailored understanding of the project performance.
-When partnering, use the Partnership Project Review Meeting Note to guide analysis, interpretation and discussion. - Conduct analysis on routine data, outputs, scale, clients reached, client feedback and outcome data as per the logframe, MEAL plan and agreed analysis plan.
+The MEAL team must ensure that it fully understands what the program team would like to know and learn from the analysis.
+With this information, the MEAL team can focus on the specific analyses that will best inform the program team and lead to a better, more tailored understanding of the project performance and decisions.
+When partnering, use the Partnership Project Review Meeting Note to guide analysis, interpretation and discussion. - 2 Conduct analysis on routine data, outputs, scale, clients reached, client feedback and outcome data as per the logframe, MEAL plan and agreed analysis plan.
 Make sure to include progress against baseline and target as well as differences between genders, age groups, locations and other agreed key disaggregations (e.g. client nationality, ethnic group, language) to understand and improve equity in outcomes for our clients.
+When available, use the Program Indicator Dashboard (PID) to identify and analyze the most meaningful results.